KITS, Modules, Product Post

 1. Motor Not Responding:

 • Issue: If your motor isn’t responding, double-check the wiring connections.
-Check the motor connection to L293D and ensure the driver is linked to Arduino Uno for proper operation.
+Check that the motor connects to the L293D and ensure the driver links to the Arduino Uno to work properly.

-• Solution: Recheck the wiring and connections and ensure the code is uploaded correctly.
+• Solution: Check the wiring and connections, and make sure you uploaded the code correctly.

 2. Incorrect Motor Direction:

-• Issue: If the motor is turning in the wrong direction, it could be because the motor terminals are incorrectly wired.
-Make sure the motor leads are connected properly.
+• Issue: If the motor turns in the wrong direction, check the wiring of the motor terminals and ensure you connect the motor leads correctly.

 • Solution: Swap the connections of the motor leads to reverse the direction.
 Alternatively, you can adjust the code to change the motor direction.